ChefData/Cloud-Migration-Proposal/Part_2-TD.md

 The design for migrating PETRA to AWS focuses on leveraging AWS's scalability, security, and managed services.
 Here's the rationale behind the critical design choices:

+### Structure

+The architecture has been organised into a three-tier web application.
+Each tier has a specific role and is responsible for a particular aspect of the application’s functionality.

+- Client-Tier (Web Tier): This tier represents the user interface of the application and is responsible for presenting data to the user and receiving user input.
+It includes the graphical user interface (GUI) components, such as web pages, forms, and widgets.
+- Application-Tier (Middle Tier): This tier is responsible for processing user requests and interacting with the database.
+It includes the business logic of the application, such as data validation, calculation, and formatting.
+- Database-Tier (Backend): This tier is responsible for storing and retrieving data.
+It includes the database management system, such as relational databases.

+Benefits:

+- Modularity: Each tier is independent and can be developed, tested, and deployed separately, making it easier to maintain and update the application.
+- Scalability: Each tier can be scaled independently, allowing the application to scale more efficiently and effectively.
+- Flexibility: The three-tier architecture allows for the use of different technologies and programming languages for each tier, making it more flexible and adaptable to changing requirements.

 ### Assessment Services

 - **Migration Evaluator** gives you insights that help accelerate decision-making regarding migration to AWS.